Vesondor/majorProjecteer/src/content/homepage/_index.md

 # Features
 features:
-  - title: "What's Included in Nextplate"
+  - title: "Key Highlights of BorkPrae"
     image: "/images/service-1.png"
-    content: "Nextplate is a comprehensive starter template that includes everything you need to get started with your Next project.
-What's Included in Nextplate"
+    content: "Discover how BorkPrae simplifies translation management:"
     bulletpoints:
-      - "10+ Pre-build pages"
+      - "Harness the potential of advanced OCR and machine translation"
-      - "95+ Google Pagespeed Score"
+      - "Streamline your translation workflow with efficient file management"
-      - "Build with Next and TailwindCSS for easy and customizable styling"
+      - "Customize BorkPrae to suit your translation needs"
-      - "Fully responsive on all devices"
+      - "Ensure a responsive design for all devices"
-      - "SEO-optimized for better search engine rankings"
+      - "Boost your online visibility with SEO optimization"
-      - "**Open-source and free** for personal and commercial use"
+      - "Enjoy the benefits of an open-source and free solution"
     button:
       enable: true
       label: "Get Started Now"
       link: "http://localhost:3000/login"

-  - title: "Discover the Key Features Of Next"
+  - title: "Explore BorkPrae's Comprehensive Features"
     image: "/images/service-2.png"
-    content: "Next is an all-in-one web framework for building fast, content-focused websites.
-It offers a range of exciting features for developers and website creators.
-Some of the key features are:"
+    content: "BorkPrae offers a range of features designed for translation management success:"
     bulletpoints:
-      - "Zero JS, by default: No JavaScript runtime overhead to slow you down."
+      - "Experience efficient translation with minimal JavaScript overhead"
-      - "Customizable: Tailwind, MDX, and 100+ other integrations to choose from."
+      - "Tailor BorkPrae to your specific translation project requirements"
-      - "UI-agnostic: Supports React, Preact, Svelte, Vue, Solid, Lit and more."
+      - "Seamlessly integrate with various front-end libraries and frameworks"
     button:
       enable: true
       label: "Get Started"
       link: "http://localhost:3000/login"

-  - title: "The Top Reasons to Choose Next for Your Next Project"
+  - title: "Why Choose BorkPrae for Your Translation Needs"
     image: "/images/service-3.png"
-    content: "With Next, you can build modern and content-focused websites without sacrificing performance or ease of use."
+    content: "BorkPrae empowers your translation projects with the following advantages:"
     bulletpoints:
-      - "Instantly load static sites for better user experience and SEO."
+      - "Instantly load static sites for superior user experience and SEO benefits"
-      - "Intuitive syntax and support for popular frameworks make learning and using Next a breeze."
+      - "Effortlessly work with popular frameworks using intuitive syntax"
-      - "Use any front-end library or framework, or build custom components, for any project size."
+      - "Enjoy flexibility with the ability to choose front-end libraries"
-      - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."
+      - "Stay at the forefront of industry standards with cutting-edge technology"
     button:
       enable: false
       label: ""